wp-plugins/app-store-assistant/readme.txt

 	* Button colors and style
 	* Choose which detail elements to display and their order
 	* Adjust App Icon image size
-	* Elements can be displayed in an Accordian (show/hide)
+	* Elements can be displayed in an Accordion (show/hide)
 * Cache detail and images locally for quicker page load times
 * Remove the whole cache or individual items
 * Widget to show ATOM/RSS Feed of Apps